January 22, 2026

 Scan QR code or select store link

-How to activate a physical SIM card for iPhone and Android
+How to activate a physical SIM card for Android and iPhone

 1. Insert the SIM card in your phone

-1. Turn off your phone first or turn on Airplane Mode.
+1. Turn off your phone or put it on Airplane Mode.

 2. Locate the SIM card tray (usually a notched-out slot on the side).

-3. Take out the SIM card tray by inserting a SIM card ejector tool into the little hole.
+3. Take out the SIM card tray by inserting a SIM card ejector tool into the small hole near the tray.

-TextNow Tip: This tool is usually shipped out with a new phone, but if you don’t have one, you can also use an opened-up paperclip or the post of an earring.
+TextNow Tip: The SIM ejector tool is usually shipped with a new phone.
+If you don’t have one, an opened-up paperclip or the post of an earring can be inserted in the hole to eject the SIM tray.

-4. Insert your new SIM card into the tray (it’s cut out to match the shape of the card, so it’s impossible to put it in the wrong way!)
+4. Insert your new SIM card into the tray (it’s cut out to match the shape of the card, so it’s impossible to put it in the wrong way).
+Some SIMs come packaged in plastic that lets you punch out the correct size of SIM card for your phone.

-5. Slide the tray into the phone and turn it on or turn off Airplane Mode.
+5. Slide the tray back in then turn on the phone or turn off Airplane Mode.

 2. Activate the SIM card with your carrier